djrrb/Python-for-Visual-Designers-Summer-2022/session-3/challenges/README.md

 Find a plaid/argyle/polka dot/whatever pattern in your sweater drawer, in your house, or online and try to execute it in DrawBot.

-Try to find where the pattern repeats and use a loop for that so you don’t have to do more manual drawing than you have to.
-Bonus points for defining that repeating pattern as a function, and then make a grid that simply calls the function.
+Try to find where the pattern repeats and only draw a single instance of the repeating pattern.
+Then use a grid loop so you don’t have to do more manual drawing than you have to.
+Bonus points for defining that repeating pattern as a function that you define, and then making a grid that simply calls the function.

 ![Plaid](pattern-example-plaid.png)